danw-iq/dev-portal-dev-/source/guides/vmi/index.html.md

 The VMI API allows vendors to run product inventory reports and create purchase orders for companies running RQ.

-RetailiQ is the legacy retail management system produced by iQmetrix.
+<div class='bs-callout alert-info'>RetailiQ is the legacy retail management system produced by iQmetrix.
 It has been replaced by RQ.
-In this document, RetailiQ and RQ are used synonymously.
+In this document, RetailiQ and RQ are used synonymously.</div>

 **Figure 1:** VMI flow